jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 a state-of-the-art Integrated Development Environment (IDE) like `PyCharm`_.
 It offers run-time debugging, code completion, spell-checking, syntax highlighting, SCM support, unit-testing and many other helpful things.

-Furthermore, we recommend to install QGIS within a `conda <https://docs.conda.io>`_ / `anaconda <https://www.anaconda.com/>`_ environment.
-The installation is (almost) the same on macOS, windows or linux, it is much easier to install additional python packages and does not require admin rights.

 1. Have Git installed
 =====================